InterContinental Hotels says trading tough in China

-LONDON InterContinental Hotels Group (IHG.L), the world No.1 hotelier, said business in China was struggling under squeezed government spending and a political leadership change, as it posted a 3.1 percent rise in first-quarter global room revenue.
+LONDON, May 8 InterContinental Hotels Group , the world No.1 hotelier, said business in China was struggling under squeezed government spending and a political leadership change, as it posted a 3.1 percent rise in first-quarter global room revenue.

 The company, which operates 4,600 hotels worldwide and is home to the Crowne Plaza, Holiday Inn and InterContinental brands, said on Wednesday that its business in China, where the group has big expansion plans, had also been hit by a fall in Japanese tourists and bird flu concerns.